Study of the Bose-Einstein correlations of same-sign pions in proton-lead collisions: Event selection

 \section{Event selection}

-The data samples are divided into bins of the multiplicity of VELO tracks assigned to a PV ($N_{\rm VELO}$), which is used as a proxy variable to describe the total charged-particle multiplicity produced at the PV.
+The data samples are divided into bins of the multiplicity of tracks reconstructed in the vertex detector (VELO tracks) assigned to a PV ($N_{\rm VELO}$), which is used as a proxy variable to describe the total charged-particle multiplicity produced at the PV.
 The division is optimized to obtain a high number of bins with enough entries to perform the measurement (see appendix~\ref{app:mult}).
 The chosen binning scheme is presented in Table~\ref{tab:pPb:multiplicityBins}, together with approximate fractions of the respective sample corresponding to the given bin.

 Event selections are first applied to single-pion candidates.
 All pion candidates must have reconstructed track segments in both the VELO detector and tracking stations downstream of the magnet, have no matching tracks in the muon stations, and be in the pseudorapidity range $2 < \eta < 5$.
 Each track must have a good track-fit quality and \mbox{\pt$> 0.1$~\gev}.
 To suppress the contribution from secondary pions (those not associated to a PV), the impact parameter is required to be less than 0.4~mm.
 Furthermore, the PV is required to be located within \myMath{ -160 < \zPv < 60\mm }.